cypromis/lizardfs/docs/source/connectclient.rst

 Create a mountpoint::

-   # mkdir /mnt/lizardfs
+   $ mkdir /mnt/lizardfs
-   # mfsmount /mnt/lizardfs
+   $ mfsmount /mnt/lizardfs

 That's it.

 You can now store your files on your brand new installation.
-See man mfsmount or mfsmount -h for more advanced mount options.
+See man *mfsmount* or *mfsmount -h* for more advanced mount options.

 Windows™ client